 However, some members of the blockchain community may require more convincing that Ledger’s new Bluetooth Low Energy technology is truly a safe implementation within the latest device and not an exploitable security risk to users’ funds.

 Once the Ledger Nano X proves its utility, it’s highly likely to become one of the most popular hardware wallets ever available.
-So pick one up along with a decent VPN and a cryptosteel to make sure your security practices are on point.
+So pick one up along with one of the best VPNs and a cryptosteel to make sure your security practices are on point.